What Is The Difference Between Malathion And Parathion

 Malathion and parathion are two common types of chemical insecticides used to control a wide range of pests.
 While they may seem similar, there are some important distinctions between the two.
 Malathion is an organophosphate insecticide that works by disrupting the nervous system of insects, while parathion is an organophosphate insecticide that works by inhibiting the production of an enzyme needed for the insect’s metabolism.

-ALSO READ: The Relationship Between Monomers And Polymers
+ALSO READ: Relationship Between Hypertension And Diabetes

 Malathion is an organophosphate insecticide that works by disrupting the nervous system of insects, while parathion is an organophosphate insecticide that works by inhibiting the production of an enzyme needed for the insect’s metabolism.
 Malathion is the more widely used of the two, as it is safer for the environment and more effective against a wide range of pests.
 Parathion, on the other hand, is more toxic and should only be used in extreme cases.